Payara for Beginners - Adding Payara Server to NetBeans

-When testing an app to be run on Payara Server, it can be extremely useful to be able to test your app continuously in your IDE - after all, that’s what it’s there for!
-If you're using NetBeans, this is made very easy.
-Follow the steps in this blog to setup the Payara Server in NetBeans for running your web apps.
+When testing an app to be run on Payara Server, it can be extremely useful to be able to test your app continuously from your IDE.
+If you're using NetBeans this is made very easy.
+Follow the steps in this blog to setup NetBeans to use Payara Server for running your web apps.

 If you haven't made a project to test yet, carry on to the first section of this guide.
 If you already have an app to run, then you can skip this section.

 Creating a Test Maven Application

 This first section will guide you through creating a Maven project which can be deployed to Payara Server.
 If you already have one in mind, you can skip to the next section.

 - First, create a project using the new project wizard.
 Go to the Java with Maven category, and select Web Application.
 Click next.

 - Select a project name and location.
 The bottom 4 settings are for maven.
 For naming conventions use the following page: https://maven.apache.org/guides/mini/guide-naming-conventions.html

 - The final section will give you an option to select a server.
 You can select Payara Server here if it's already configured.
 If not, click add and continue to the next section.

 Since NetBeans 11.1 the Payara Server plugins are installed by default.
 If the plugins are already installed, you can skip to the next section, otherwise this section will demonstrate how to install the plugins.